themosis/documentation/taxonomy.md

 ### Plural and single display names

-The `make()` method needs a plural and singular display names as third and fourth parameter.
+The `make()` method needs a plural and singular display names as third and fourth parameters.
 Those parameters will pre-fill the labels property of your custom taxonomy.

 ```php
 Taxonomy::make('authors', 'books', 'Authors', 'Author')->set();